mxklb/boluscalculator/README.md

 However:

-1. Open [mxklb.github.io/boluscalculator](http://mxklb.github.io/boluscalculator/) in a modern web browser.
+1. Open [mxklb.github.io/boluscalculator](http://mxklb.github.io/boluscalculator/) in a modern web browser
-2. Make sure the therapy settings are displayed according to your needs.
+2. Make sure the therapy settings are displayed according to your needs
 3. Enter the actual _Glucose Level_ (soberly measured) --> _Correction_
 4. Enter the _Amount of Meal_ to be eaten --> _Effective Meal_
 5. Catch up the resulting insulin units [U] immediately